walterxie/eDNA-pipeline/R/README.md

 * Output: 6) the table of constrained and unconstrained inertia changes during analysis.

 ### allRedundancyAnalysisPlants.r
 Constrained ordination of plants data with environmental data as constraining variables.
+Code is similar to *allRedundancyAnalysis.r*.